-License Mobility Within Server Farms
+License Mobility within Server Farms

 Under the standard use rights for Microsoft server applications and external connector (External Connector) licenses, licenses must be assigned to a server for at least 90 days before you are allowed to reassign it to a different server.
 Under this rule, for example, if you want to move running instances of software from one server to another more frequently than every 90 days, you have to assign licenses to both servers.
 For certain server applications and External Connectors, Microsoft waives this 90-day reassignment rule, allowing you to reassign licenses from one server to another within a server farm as frequently as you require.
 This allows you to freely move both licenses and running instances within a server farm from one server to another.
 In the example above, so long as you are not running the software on both servers at one time, you can do this without having to assign licenses to both servers simultaneously.
 This potentially reduces the number of licenses needed to support your workloads.
-And it means that instead of counting instances or processors or cores and licensing by server, you can count instances or processors or cores and license by server farm, as you are allowed to reassign licenses freely across servers within a server farm.
+And it means that instead of counting instances or processors or cores and licensing by server, you can count instances or processors or cores and licenses freely across servers within a server farm.